WillWu88/Capstone-2023/Capstone-Docs/Project Timeline.md

 - 3/1/2023: (hopefully) final changes on PiTop model; adding in screw drops, thinning the screw holes, adding a drop spot for Lidar motor, and a slit for the Lidar cord.
 Began making servo code more user friendly.

 - 3/2/2023: Finished the PiTop model, worked on the encoder publisher and server, and worked on controller model.

+- 3/3/2023: Met with Professor Kantaros about navagation system approach, and walked the trail for the picar.

+- 3/4/2023: Walked through PID error functions as would apply to our code, and attempted to model it in Matlab.

+- *SD card snap*

+- 3/9/2023: Finished final PiTop design.
+IMU ROS node finished as well.

+- 3/11/2023: Finished making servo code more user friendly.
+Decided to move to a GPS/Lidar Sensor fusion approach.

+- 3/16/2023-3/24/2023: Spring break; Ordered GPS, began sensor fusion research and extended kalman filter research.

+- 3/25/2023: Found the servo angles and switched from encoder node approach to a I2C peripheral approach.
+Printed a PiTop with a spot to mount the GPS.

+- 3/27/2023: Remodeled Picar mounts and began robot_localization_node notes.
+Started building the I2C peripheral for RPM sensor.

+- 3/28/2023: Assembled the Picar to completion